-At a time when there are more open positions than there are qualified candidates to fill them, there's a buyer's market for those who are seeking quality work experience.
-That leads the most talented candidates to become more discerning about where they work.
+When there are more open positions than qualified candidates to fill them, the most talented candidates become more selective about where they work.

 In their minds, you need them more than they need you.

-So, what can you do to create a corporate culture that draws the best of the best and makes employee retention almost effortless?
+So, how do you create a corporate culture that draws the best of the best and makes employee retention almost effortless?

-Building a feedback culture into your business model provides a high ROI on your investment in the most important company resource: its people.
+Building a feedback culture into your business model provides a high ROI.
+Invest in your company’s most valuable resource — people.

-As an HR manager, you want to do everything in your power to create a healthy and productive work environment.
+HR managers, want to do everything in their power to create a healthy and productive work environment.

-The old method of increasing productivity through incentivizing inter-organization competition can be demoralizing and counterproductive.
+Old methods of increasing productivity can be demoralizing and counterproductive.
+Rather than working together, everyone is competing against each other.
 Threats and punitive actions don't work very well, either.

-There's a better way to ignite passion and loyalty in your staff that allows them to feel valued rather than used.
+There's a better way to ignite passion and loyalty in your staff; to make them feel valued, not used.
 You need to move away from a culture that's based on numbers and output to one that's employee-centric and nurturing.

-A feedback culture is one that enables staff members at every level to feel free to provide feedback and constructive criticisms regardless of where they rank within the corporate hierarchy.
+A feedback culture is one that enables staff members at every level to feel free to provide feedback and constructive criticisms.

-It provides lower-level staff with the means to improve their work environment and opens the lines of communication between staff and management, management and C-level executives, and so on up the chain of command.
+It provides lower-level staff with the means to improve their work environment and opens the lines of communication between staff, management, C-level executives, and so on.

 Only 16% of employees feel connected and engaged in their current job.
-This level of disengagement not only affects morale and leads to lacklustre job performance, but it's also costly.
+This level of disengagement not only lowers morale and job performance, but it’s costly.

 Companies of all sizes lose about $450–$550 billion each year due to high turnover and restaffing rates, lower productivity, and a host of related issues, according to Gallup.

-With a feedback-centric model of corporate culture, staff feel more invested in the success of an enterprise and are more likely to work hard to achieve important business goals.
-There's also a decrease in absenteeism, fewer work-related injuries, and an improvement in overall morale.
+With a feedback-centric model of corporate culture, staff feel more invested in the success of an enterprise.
+Absenteeism and work-related injuries decrease, while overall morale greatly improves.

-But, in order to reap these benefits, you need strategies that encourage positive interaction - even when the feedback is negative - and a roadmap that ties feedback to measurable improvement.
+To reap these benefits, you need strategies that encourage positive interaction, and a roadmap that ties feedback to measurable improvement.

-When you imagine employee feedback, you probably picture a suggestion box on the breakroom table with a stack of forms next to it.
+Maybe, you picture a suggestion box on the break room table with a stack of forms next to it.

-That's certainly one way to collect feedback from staff members, but it's not the only or even the best way to get input from your team.
+That's certainly one way to collect feedback from staff members, but it's not the only way.

-If you want to create a long-term strategy for engagement that allows staff at every level to have agency over their work environment and encourages personal responsibility for outcomes, it has to be woven into the very fabric of your organization in a way that's organic and sustainable.
+A long-term strategy for engagement allows staff at every level to have agency over their work environment, and encourages personal responsibility for outcomes.
+This strategy must be woven organically and sustainably into the very fabric of your organization.

-That may sound like a tall order, but it's doable if you know how to do it.
-Here are some best practices that have worked for other organizations.
-Perhaps they'll turn things around for yours.
+Here are some best practices that have worked for other organizations; perhaps, they'll turn things around for yours.

 No matter how open the culture, some staff members feel uncomfortable with one-on-one discussions or critiques.
-Providing multiple channels for staff members to participate in providing feedback will ensure broader participation.
+Providing multiple channels for staff members can help everyone feel comfortable participating.

-This is where the old, reliable, anonymous suggestion box can find a new life, but there are other means of communication, like surveys, team-building exercises, and online platforms.
+This is where the old, reliable, anonymous suggestion box can find a new life, but there are other means of communication.
+For example, surveys, team-building exercises, and online platforms.

-The more comprehensive your feedback strategy, the more natural and organic it will feel to you and your staff.
+The more comprehensive your feedback strategy, the more natural and organic it will feel.

-Many employees aren't used to giving feedback, and may even fear the process, so it may make more traditional managers uncomfortable at first.
-But, when the process is normalized, it becomes as natural as any other part of the job.
+Many employees aren't used to giving feedback, and may even fear the process.
+It may make more traditional managers uncomfortable at first, but the process becomes natural.

-At any enterprise with a hierarchy, the buck stops at the top.
-Business leaders and HR managers should be accountable for the feedback and show their support by attending sessions and addressing critical issues at the earliest possible opportunity.
+Business leaders and HR managers should be accountable for feedback, show their support by attending sessions, and address critical issues at the earliest possible opportunity.
 In turn, employees will be more willing to accept personal responsibility for their role in the company's successes and missteps.

 Ask for feedback at every opportunity, and show that you are willing to accept it with an open mind.

 Not all of your feedback is going to be critical.
-However, if you only pay attention to the positive feedback and become defensive over negative critiques, you're going to create an imbalance that's counterproductive to your aims.
+However, only paying attention to positive feedback and getting defensive over negative feedback is counterproductive.

-In turn, if the only feedback an employee receives from you is negative, it is demoralizing and leads to disengagement.
+That said, if the only feedback an employee receives from you is negative, they may feel demoralized and disengaged.

-Try to balance positive/negative feedback by beginning any discussing on performance with comments on ways the employee excels or adds to job quality.
+Try to balance positive and negative feedback by beginning any discussions on performance with comments on ways the employee excels or adds to job quality.